chris18890/pxe-boot/readme.md

 PXE-Boot
 =======

-repo containing scripts to set up PXE booting on Ubuntu Server, Raspain and Synology NAS devices.
+repo containing scripts to set up PXE booting on Ubuntu Server, Raspbian and Synology NAS devices.

 - **Synology** assumes a root of `/volume1/pxe/`